Get Section 48 Help Here

 Section 48 problem

-If you are in Australia and since last arriving in Australia you have had a visa refused or a visa cancelled then you are subject to section 48 of the Migration Act which significantly limits your ability to make any further application in Australia.
+If you are in Australia and since last arriving in Australia you have had a visa refused or a visa cancelled then you are subject to section 48 of the Migration Act.
+Section 48 significantly limits your ability to make any further application in Australia.

 If you are lucky enough to receive an invitation to lodge a skilled migration visa, nominated by a state or territory, there is a real problem.
 You are likely not to be able to travel outside Australia because of travel restrictions because of COVID-19 or similar events.